Enhancing Energy Efficiency: The Future of Rental Properties with Minimum BER Standards

 By end of 2030: Minimum BER of B2

-This progression aligns with broader climate objectives and reflects the need for substantial upgrades in the rental housing stock.
+This timeline reflects a commitment to achieving broader climate objectives and the necessity for substantial upgrades in rental housing stock.

 🏚️ Current State of Rental Properties

-Over 55% of private rentals have a BER of D or worse
+Over 55% of private rentals have a BER rating of D or worse.

-These statistics underscore the pressing need for energy efficiency improvements in the rental sector.
+These figures highlight the urgent requirement for improvements in energy efficiency across the rental sector.

 💶 Financial Implications for Landlords

-Landlord Capacity: Nearly half of landlords may struggle to finance upgrades exceeding €25,000.
+- Nearly half of landlords may find it challenging to finance upgrades exceeding €25,000.

-Low-Cost Loans: Green Mortgages, SBCI Home Energy Upgrade Loans
+- Options like Green Mortgages and SBCI Home Energy Upgrade Loans are available.

 🔧 Technical Guidance for Energy Upgrades

-Landlords seeking to improve BER ratings can refer to these resources:
+Landlords who wish to improve their BER ratings can refer to several helpful resources, including:

 📢 Need Help with Your BER Assessment?

-At MTS DNC Energy Consultants Limited, we provide accurate and up-to-date BER assessments based on the latest SEAI standards.
-Whether you're renovating, building, or just curious about how your current building ranks, we’re here to help.
+At MTS DNC Energy Consultants Limited, we offer precise and up-to-date BER assessments based on the latest SEAI standards.
+Whether you are renovating, building from scratch, or simply curious about your current building's rating, we are here to assist.

 📞 Contact us today for expert advice and a tailored assessment.